Women's History Month

 Celebrate Revolutionary women and unsung Revolutionaries throughout Women's History Month with the Museum this March.
 In the Museum’s galleries and through special virtual events for all ages, experience a fuller and more inclusive history of the nation’s beginnings.

 Women's History Month Events

 The 2021 Women's History Month events and programs have now passed.
 Stay tuned for future Women's History Month programming.

 When Women Lost the Vote: A Revolutionary Story

-Now in it's final month, don’t miss the Museum’s special exhibition exploring the stories of the women and people of color who first pioneered the vote in the Revolutionary era.
-Integrated with the Museum’s core galleries, it is included with regular Museum admission and connected with a free audio tour.
+The Museum’s 2020-21 special exhibition explored the stories of the women and people of color who first pioneered the vote in the Revolutionary era.
+The exhibit was integrated within the Museum’s core galleries, and it was included with regular Museum admission and connected with a free audio tour.